jeffreybarry/data-science-portfolios/course-overview.md

 Creating a website for your portfolio is optional; it's not a mandatory requirement.

+## Course Overview for Data Science 401

+The first part of DS 401 is structured to help you reflect on your trajectory through the minor.
+The second part of DS 401 is structured to help with the technical aspects of preparing your portfolio.

-In DS 401, you'll be given two assignments specifically aimed at helping you build the content for your portfolio.
+In DS 401, you'll be given three assignments specifically aimed at helping you build the content for your portfolio.

 ## Assignment 1: Informal Presentation